madsh/www/docs/whatif/_posts/2025-05-15-notifications.md

 The public authorities were not ready to give away control of the user interface due to complications in the phone support when providing phone support.

 *Do more*.
 The 400th anniversary for the royal mail services was approaching.
-The idea was to provide a public owned digital mail services free to citizens, business and authorites.
+The idea was to provide a public owned digital mail services free to citizens, business and authorities.

 The Agency for Digitisation was not interested in the burden of deciding when business and citizens abused the free service.